-A Flexible Program for a Full-time Working Professional
+A Flexible Program for Full-time Working Professionals

 The Master in Public Health Generalist field of study provides a rigorous, part-time, educational experience for working professionals throughout the globe.
 The program is designed with maximum flexibility to give students skills and applied experience.

-- Two- to three-year program, part-time only
+- Two-year program, part-time only

-- Starts in the Fall semester
+- Starts in the fall semester

 - Average 15-20 hours/week of off-campus work, involving asynchronous lectures, projects, and homework assignments